 In the wild, female cheetahs wander far and wide, apparently staking out potential mates by sniffing the scent markings males leave around their territories.
 So the researchers wanted to test the idea of using urine to introduce possible partners to one another in captivity.
 Mossotti and her team drove around the U.S. collecting bottles of cheetah pee at various zoos.
 The researchers then exposed 12 female cheetahs to samples from 17 male “urine donors” of varying genetic relatedness and assessed the big cats’ responses to the specimens.
 They found that females always spent more time in the vicinity of the pee from felines less closely related to them.

-Funston says the research is useful and has a good experimental design, but he doesn’t completely support using zoo breeding programs for these animals.
-“There’s not a lot of evidence that captive cheetahs can be successfully rewilded,” he says, but adds that there may be a better argument for the captive breeding of some subspecies, such as the Iranian cheetah, that are particularly endangered.
+Paul Funston, a senior program director at the global wild cat conservation organization Panthera, who was not involved in the research, says it is useful and has a good experimental design—but he questions the utility of zoo breeding programs for these animals.
+“There’s not a lot of evidence that captive cheetahs can be successfully rewilded,” he says, but he adds that there may be a better argument for the captive breeding of some particularly endangered subspecies.

 The next phase in the research would be to see if this pee test translates to greater mating success.
 Although doing so may take some work, Mossotti says the team’s research is already changing the way zoos think about managing their captive populations.